bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/Answers.md

    * Responsive layout: A truly responsive website is a combination is adaptive when it needs to be and fluid when it needs to be; it is the best of both worlds.

-5. Why do we need to use the CSS property max-width on the outer most container in a responsive website?
+5. Why do we need to use the CSS property max-width on the outer-most container in a responsive website?
+   I'm still not sure on this one but I think the answer is that the outer-most container has to be set to a max width so that all of its descendants will be able to adjust accordingly.